ldhtnp/quizlet-set-scraper/README.md

 # Quizlet-set-scraper
 Quizlet-set-scraper is a command line program designed to pull a quizlet set from a url in one file and export the quizlet set to another file.

-This program currently supports URLs which point directly to a study set - folders, classes, and premium content are not currently supported.
+This program currently supports URLs which point directly to a study set - folders, classes, and premium content are not supported.

 # Usage
 Copy the url of the set into url.txt, save the file then run: